Churchfields Primary School Communications strategy

 We have a wide range of channels of communication and where possible we aim to use electronic methods of communication, both to maximise the speed and ease of communication and to ensure that we use as little paper as possible.
 We can of course provide paper copies on request from the school office where necessary.

 We aim to respond as quickly as possible to all communications from parents.
-As schools are very busy places (we have nearly 500 children on site everyday), please be aware that you may well not get an immediate response.
+As schools are very busy places (we have nearly 500 children on site everyday), please be aware that you may not get an immediate response.
 We aim to acknowledge all correspondence from parents/carers the same day and respond fully within 3 working days.

 - Calendar section that we regularly update and which includes key dates.